freeradical13/freeradical13.github.io/index.md

 Changes to the genetic code of a cell are called [mutations][].
 If a mutation occurs due to physical or chemical means other than due to errors in DNA replication, such as a pyrimidine dimer, the agent is called a [mutagen][].

-A [point mutation][] is a mutation of a single nucleotide pair at a particular location in a gene.
+A [point mutation][] is a mutation of a single nucleotide pair at a particular locus.
 Types of mutations:

 * A [nucleotide-pair substitution][] is a point mutation where one nucleotide pair is changed for another.
 * A [frameshift mutation][] occurs when a number of nucleotide pairs that's not a multiple of three are inserted or deleted.

-A single nucleotide base-pair where variation is found in at least 1% of a population of similar organisms is called a [Single Nucleotide Polymorphism][] (SNP).
+A single nucleotide base-pair where variation is found at a particular locus in at least 1% of a population of similar organisms is called a [Single Nucleotide Polymorphism][] (SNP).

 A [silent mutation][] occurs when the new codon codes for the same amino acid.
 A [missense mutation][] mutation occurs when the new codon codes for a different amino acid.
 A [nonsense mutation][] occurs when the new codon is a stop codon.